By Jemin Desai and Mark Nelson

 While nuclear waste is contained in heavy drums and regularly monitored, solar waste outside of Europe today ends up in the larger global stream of electronic waste.

-Solar panels contain toxic metals like lead, which can damage the nervous system, as well as chromium and cadmium, known carcinogens.
-All three are known to leach out of existing e-waste dumps into drinking water supplies.
+Solar panels contain toxic metals like lead, which can damage the nervous system, as well as cadmium, a known carcinogen.
+Both are known to leach out of existing e-waste dumps into drinking water supplies.

 The deployment of solar has increased significantly in recent years in response to government subsidies and mandates.
 Global installed capacity more than doubled between 2012 and 2015.